KaikyuLotus/moe-moe-secretary/README.md

 #### Azur Lane Adapter
 This adapter takes the data from https://azurlane.koumakan.jp \
 Ship names are the same as in-game names, if you can't really find one take a look [here](https://azurlane.koumakan.jp/List_of_Ships).

+#### Genshin Impact Adapter
+This adapter takes the data from https://genshin-impact.fandom.com \
+Character names are the same as in-game names, if you can't really find one take a look [here](https://genshin-impact.fandom.com/wiki/Characters).

 #### Arknights Adapter
 This adapter takes the data from https://github.com/Aceship/AN-EN-Tags \